sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

     >**IMPORTANT:** The formula assumes that you named your data variable `Trigger Workflow1`, which should be the default name if you named your data resource `Trigger Workflow`.

-    >Even a typo in the name of the data variable, like an extra space, will mess up the binding.
+    >A typo in the name of the data variable, like an extra space, will mess up the binding.

     Click **Save**.